mdlsvensson/WCSharp/README.md

 # WCSharp

 **WCSharp** is a collection of libraries for C# development of custom maps and mods for Warcraft III.
-These libraries enables you to **write map logic in C# and transpile it into Lua** code that the game engine can understand.
+With these libraries you can **write map logic in C#** and transpile it into Lua code that the game engine can understand.

 **Advantages of WCSharp over Lua (or Jass):**
 * **Better Code:** C# is natively object-oriented, enabling cleaner, more maintainable code.